forgeservicelab/forge.forge-piwik/README.md

 	remote_user: ubuntu    # the user that has sudo rights used to install things
 	ansible_ssh_user: ubuntu   # the user that has ssh access to the target machine

+ip_range - defines the IP range where the web browser access to piwik is allowed from

 Dependencies
 ------------